drewloewe/Analyzing-Rhetoric/references.md

 - Fontana, Benedetto.
 "The Democratic Philosopher: Rhetoric as Hegemony in Gramsci." *Italian Culture*, vol. 23, 2005, pp. 97-123.
 - Foss, Sonja K. *Rhetorical Criticism: Exploration and Practice*, 5th ed., 2018.
 - Fulkerson, Richard.
 "Technical Logic, Comp-Logic, and the Teaching of Writing." *College Composition and Communication* vol. 39, no. 4.
 1988, pp. 436-452.
+- Gallagher, Victoria, and Kenneth S. Zagacki.
+“Visibility and Rhetoric: The Power of Visual Images in Norman Rockwell’s Depictions of Civil Rights.” *Quarterly Journal of Speech* vol. 91, no. 2, 2005, pp. 175-200.
 - Gent, Whitney, Emily Sauter, and Daniel Cronn-Mills.
 "Validity and the Art of Rhetorical Criticism." *Annals of the International Communication Association*, vol 44, no. 3, 2020, pp. 201-209.
+- Gunn, Joshua.
+“Mourning Speech: Haunting and the Spectral Voices of Nine Eleven.” *Text and Performance Quarterly* vol. 24, no. 2, 2004, pp. 91-114.
 - Hallsby, Atilla. [*Reading Rhetorical Theory*](https://open.lib.umn.edu/rhetoricaltheory/).
 University of Minnesota Libraries Publishing, 2022.
 CC-BY-NC 4.0.
 - Harker, Michael.
 "The Ethics of Argument: Rereading Kairos and Making Sense in a Timely Fashion." *College Composition and Communication*, vol. 59, no. 1, 2007, pp. 77-97.
 - Integrating Sources. *Harvard Guide to Using Sources*, 2024.
 Harvard College Writing Program, 2024, [https://usingsources.fas.harvard.edu/sites/projects.iq.harvard.edu/files/sources/files/integrating_sources.pdf](https://usingsources.fas.harvard.edu/sites/projects.iq.harvard.edu/files/sources/files/integrating_sources.pdf).